omriarad/mcas/info/docker.md

-# Deploy and Run MCAS inside Container
+# Deploy and Run MCAS inside a Docker Container

 Similar to containerizing the ADO process, the MCAS server process can also run within a container.
 This document shows how to build and run the MCAS server inside container.
 Note this is different from [ADO Docker Containerization](./ado-docker.md) which only launches ADO processes inside container.